NeilJustice/Cloudundancy/README.md

 ### example-windows-ini-file

-Cloudundancy program mode `example-windows-ini-file` prints an example Windows Cloudundancy .ini file for achieving data security peace of mind by way of quintuple backups of critical files and folders to three clouds and two USB drives.
+Cloudundancy program mode `example-windows-ini-file` prints an example Windows Cloudundancy .ini file for showing how to achieve data security peace of mind by way of quintuple backups of critical files and folders to three clouds (Google Drive, OneDrive, GitHub) and two USB drives (D: and E:).

 ![Example Windows Cloudundancy .ini File](Screenshots/ExampleWindowsCloudundancyIniFile.png)

-Here is the example Windows Cloudundancy .ini file printed by program mode `example-windows-ini-file`:
+`example-windows-ini-file` in text format:

 ```
 [DestinationFolders]